joao-borrego/cripto/project/README.md

 ### 4. SP

 The service provider receives and accepts authentication assertions.
-Our objective is to have a protecetd resource hosted in a given web server.
+Our objective is to have a protected resource hosted in a given web server.
 In this case, this will also be hosted in the SP machine.
-Whenever a client tries to access this private resource, the SP will redirect the user to the IdP for authentication.
+Whenever a client tries to access this private resource without being signed on, the SP will redirect the user to the IdP for authentication.
 Afterwards, a sucessfully authenticated user will then reply to the SP and the resource will be supplied.
-The figure below illustrates the message flow [[1]].
+The figure below illustrates the message flow [[2]].

 <p align="center">
 	<img src=images/saml_flow.gif>